Farfa Abbey

 Farfa Abbey (Abbazia di Farfa) is a territorial abbey in northern Lazio, central Italy.
-In the Middle Ages it was one of the richest and most famous abbeys in Italy.
-It belongs to the Benedictine Order and is located about 60 km from Rome, in the commune of Fara Sabina, of which it is also a hamlet (It. frazione).
+In the Middle Ages, it was one of the richest and most famous abbeys in Italy.
+It belongs to the Benedictine Order and is located about 60 km from Rome, in the comune (municipality) of Fara Sabina, of which it is also a frazione (hamlet).

 In 2016 it was added to the "tentative" list to be a UNESCO World Heritage Site, as part of a group of eight Italian medieval Benedictine monasteries, representing "The cultural landscape of the Benedictine settlements in medieval Italy".